-Dr: Acct #1101.xx - Cash, Checking Account for the amount of cash received b General Recordkeeping and Inventory
+Dr: Acct #1101.xx - Cash, Checking Account for the amount of cash received.

-Cr: Acct #1150.xx - Inventory-Fund Raising for the face value of scrip sold/ordered
+Cr: Acct #1150.xx - Inventory-Fund Raising for the face value of scrip sold/ordered.

 When scrip orders are prepaid by the participant, the above entries will result in a credit to the inventory account until such time as the parish/school issues a check to purchase the scrip.
 This is acceptable as there should be a very short interval between receipt of a participant's deposit and ordering of the scrip by the parish/school.